Overview

 Planned additions for future iterations:

-- 3D mapping using the 2D LiDAR with ROS
+- 3D mapping using 2D LiDAR with ROS

 - AI material classification using sensor intensity readings to distinguish concrete lining from metal pipe wall